eunrcn/tp/docs/DeveloperGuide.md

 3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting an internship application

-1. Deleting a person while all persons are being shown
+1. Deleting an internship application while all internship applications are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all internship applications using the `list` command.
+Multiple applications in the list.

    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First application is deleted from the list.
+Details of the deleted application shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No application is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. _{ more test cases …​ }_
+2. Deleting an internship application in a filtered list of applications

+    1. Prerequisites: Filter internship applications using `filter i` based on tags.
+Do note, you can use any tags instead of `i` as long as you have a populated result list of applications

+    2. Test case: `delete 1`<br>
+       Expected: First application based on the **filtered list** is deleted.
+Details of deleted application shown in status message.

-### Viewing a company contact
+### Viewing an internship application

-1. Viewing a contact with an empty contact list
+1. Viewing an internship application with an empty application list

-   1. Prerequisites: Clear all contacts using `clear` command.
-Will empty the contacts
+   1. Prerequisites: Clear all applications using `clear` command.
+Will empty the applications

    2. Test case : `view 2`<br>
-      Expected : Error message should be shown in the **result display** as there are no contacts to view from !
+      Expected : Error message should be shown in the **result display** as there are no applications to view from !

-2. Viewing a contact in a populated list
+2. Viewing an internship application in a populated list

-    1. Prerequisites: Ensure at least 1 company contact is in the contact list of InternHub
+    1. Prerequisites: Ensure at least 1 internship application is in the applications list of InternHub

-    2. Test case : `view 2` (Assuming there are at least 2 contacts)<br>
+    2. Test case : `view 2` (Assuming there are at least 2 applications)<br>
-       Expected : The contact details of the company at index 2 will be aptly displayed on the view panel on the right
+       Expected : The application details at index 2 will be aptly displayed on the view panel on the right

+### Modifying note content of an internship application

+1. Append to existing note content of internship application

+    1. Prerequisites: Attach a test note to the internship application either when you create it or by using `edit`

+    2. Test case : `note 2` where 2 is the index of that application<br>
+       Expected : In the command box, you will notice the following : `edit 2 n/[existing note content]`, then you can make changes and enter to modify the note

 ### Saving data